Top-NotchOutdoorSearch

 Is the HELIX 5 CHIRP SI GPS G2 for You?

-With the necessary capabilities of a fish finder, multiple views, and a GPS, this baby sure was hard to pass up!
+With the core sonar, multiple views, and GPS, it was hard for me to pass up.

 Humminbird HELIX 5 CHIRP SI GPS G2 Fishfinder and Chartplotter